mvsjober/puhti-ml/README.md

 Installation is currently based on the miniconda3 distribution, installed in `/appl/soft/ai/miniconda3`.
 Users need not concern themselves with conda, software is taken into use with the normal module system.

 In general we have one conda environment per Lmod module.
 Conda enviroments are supposed to be complete environments on their own and cannot be used in a hierarchical fashion, hence modules like `pytorch` do not depend on `python-data` (which has the basic ML stuff).
-However, at least in theory conda should be able to symlink common files.
+However, at least in theory conda should be able to symlink common files to save disk space.

-Conda environments cannot have "/" in their name so conda environment `pytorch-1.1.0` corresponds to the Lmod module `pytorch/1.1.0`.
+Conda environments cannot have "/" in their name so for example the conda environment `pytorch-1.3.0` corresponds to the Lmod module `pytorch/1.3.0`.

 First: